Order a non-invasive Female Hormone Profile to investigate the underlying for your hormonal imbalances.

 Depending on your test results, supplementation with key nutrients may be deemed necessary.
 Our friendly nutrition consultant will guide you through specific dietary changes that will produce a real improvement in your symptoms.
 Click here to read some of the Goodbye PMS Clinic’s success outcomes.
 Our nutrition consultant will take into account your lifestyle and ensure all suggested changes to your existing diet are easy to accommodate within your current routines.

-PLEASE NOTE THAT TESTING IS NOT COVERED BY THE CONSULTATION FEE.
+- TESTING IS NOT COVERED BY THE CONSULTATION FEE

 Say Goodbye to Hormone Imbalance Symptoms